Last Updated: October 15, 2019

 Your account choices

-You may update, correct or delete information about you at any time by logging into your online account.
+You may update certain account information you provide to us at any time by logging in to your account..
 If you wish to delete your account, please email us at firstname.lastname@example.org, but note that we may retain certain information as required by law or for legitimate business purposes.
-We may also retain cached or archived copies of information about you for a certain period of time.

 2323 Broadway Ave